 We are situated in a lovely position adjacent to the village green.
 The oldest part of the school dates from Victorian times, but over the years, extensive additional accommodation has been added.
 A large-scale building project finished September 2015 providing us with an additional classroom, a drama/multi-purpose studio, an extended library facility, new focus rooms for individual learning needs and much-needed roof repairs.
 Whilst we look like a small village school from the front aspect, we actually extend back a long way and most visitors are surprised by our size.

 Foundation stage have their own recently revamped outside learning play area behind their classes too – a space recently upgraded to support early learning goals and lots of creative fun.
 They even have their own mud kitchen, a row of shops, a stage area and a pirate ship thanks to the voluntary support of Santander employees.
-We are very excited that our lottery application was accepted and a new piece of play equipment to further enhance learning play and build upper body strength was recently installed in the area.

 Over the coming year, we are committed to the continued improvement of our site to ensure that it is always safe, stimulating and inviting.
 We will continue to bring splashes of colour to our learning environment so that it truly reflects the vibrancy of school life.
 We are keen to ensure that all spaces in the school support fun and creative learning opportunities.
+To ensure that we can continue to serve first-class fresh and healthy lunches, and extend this to the elderly in the village, a new kitchen is also a high priority for us this year.